remnrem/luna-doc/docs/ref/spatial.md

 for typical 64-channel montages; otherwise, special maps can be attached using the [`CLOCS`](#clocs) command.
 All signals are assumed to have similar sampling rates, and signals are assumed to be epoched.

+<h3>Methods</h3>

+Spherical spline interpolation (Perrin et al., 1989) is used to reconstruct signal data at each epoch for channels flagged as bad in the CHEP mask.
+For each epoch, the set of "good" channels forms the reference set; a spline is fitted to the scalp surface using the spherical coordinates of those channels, and the spline is evaluated at the positions of the bad channels to generate interpolated values.
+This is performed independently for each epoch, allowing different subsets of channels to be interpolated in different epochs.
+After interpolation the CHEP mask is cleared.

 <h3>Parameters</h3>